BlogStrategy

 Why traditional SEO fails as a ChatGPT strategy

-This is not incidental.
-ChatGPT is trained on a massive corpus of web text and selects sources through retrieval mechanisms that weight different signals than PageRank.
-Backlinks — the core authority signal in Google's algorithm — are a structural relationship between web pages that LLMs do not directly process from content.
+Backlinks, the core authority signal in Google's algorithm, are a structural relationship between web pages that LLMs do not directly process from content.
 A brand consistently mentioned across dozens of publications in plain text is more visible to a language model than a brand with many incoming links but sparse textual mentions.

-Ahrefs confirmed this with data at scale: an analysis of 75,000 brands found branded web mentions have a Spearman correlation of 0.664 with AI Overview citation rates.
-Backlinks correlated at 0.218.
-The gap is 3x.
+Ahrefs data confirms this at scale — an analysis of 75,000 brands found branded web mentions have a Spearman correlation of 0.664 with AI Overview citation rates, versus 0.218 for backlinks, a 3x gap.
 This is the core divergence between Google SEO and ChatGPT SEO.

 What actually predicts ChatGPT citation